 Changes In Opioid Supply Create New Risks As Stay-At-Home Rules Ease

-As the country went into quarantine in March, many of Joseph DeSanto's opioid-addicted patients in Orange County, Calif., told him their supply was drying up, because drug dealers in the area were worried about a border shutdown, and were retreating to their hometowns in Mexico.
+As the country went into quarantine in March, many of Joseph DeSanto's opioid-addicted patients in Orange County, Calif., told him their supply was drying up because drug dealers in the area were worried about a border shutdown and were retreating to their hometowns in Mexico.

 "So we lost a lot of our larger dealers that supplied the smaller dealers," says DeSanto, an addiction specialist.

-But within days or weeks, many of his patients had found new sources of heroin and pain pills, with dangerous results: "When they had to use another dealer, they would be getting a different strength, so they weren't really sure of how they should measure it and how much they should use, so we started seeing a lot of overdoses and a lot of overdose deaths in the first couple of weeks of the pandemic," DeSanto says.
+But within days or weeks, many of his patients had found new sources of heroin and pain pills, with dangerous results.
+"When they had to use another dealer, they would be getting a different strength.
+So they weren't really sure of how they should measure it and how much they should use.
+So we started seeing a lot of overdoses and a lot of overdose deaths in the first couple of weeks of the pandemic," DeSanto says.

-There is no national data yet on the pandemic's impact on drug supply and overdose rates in the U.S., but experts in addiction and law enforcement say availability and prices of illegal drugs have changed in different areas of the country.
+There is no national data yet on the pandemic's impact on drug supply and overdose rates in the United States, but experts in addiction and law enforcement say availability and prices of illegal drugs have changed in different areas of the country.
 And as drug users adjust to new patterns of use, that's creating a patchwork of new overdose risk as well.

-The availability of street drugs varies by region, says Uttam Dhillon, acting administrator of the Drug Enforcement Agency.
+The availability of street drugs varies by region, says Uttam Dhillon, acting administrator of the Drug Enforcement Administration.
 Methamphetamine has increased in price in most areas as supply apparently decreased, and cocaine and heroin have seen a similar uptick in price.

-Much of this is due to travel restrictions.
+Much of this is because of travel restrictions.

 Dhillon says some of the normal transit routes, through Asia or South America, have shut down.
 He also points to dramatic decreases in car and foot traffic to and from Mexico, the main source of America's heroin.

 "The ability of these drug-trafficking organizations to move across the Southwest border we believe may be having an impact," Dhillon says.
-Increased police presence, and stay-at-home orders have also discouraged dealers and buyers from meeting in public, he says.
+Increased police presence and stay-at-home orders have also discouraged dealers and buyers from meeting in public, he says.

 That appears to have affected demand for the street drugs in Cambridge, Mass., where, according to Jack MacEachern, opioid supply remains pretty dry.